garethtdavies/zqw-docs/docs/faq.md

 zec-qt-wallet is available to download from the [Zcash Foundation Github repository](https://github.com/ZcashFoundation/zec-qt-wallet).
 The [releases page](https://github.com/ZcashFoundation/zec-qt-wallet/releases) lists the latest available downloads for each platform.

-The Android application which is still in beta may be downloaded from ... (link to app page)
+The Android application which is still in beta may be downloaded [from here](https://github.com/adityapk00/zqwandroid/releases).

 ### Which installer should I download?

-See the [installation](/installation/#download-and-install) section for more details for your platform.
+See the [installation](/installation/#download-and-install) section for more details specific for your platform.

 ### How do I verify the download file?

-//TODO
-All releases are signed and may be verified?
+All releases are signed by [adityapk00](https://github.com/adityapk00) and their PGP key is available to be verified ... // check this information

 ## Blockchain

 ### Is zec-qt-wallet a light client?

 No, zec-qt-wallet requires a full `zcashd` node to operate.
-A light client protocol is currently in development that would substantially reduce the storage and bandwidth requirements for a light wallet and once this development is complete...
+A [light client protocol](https://z.cash/blog/zcash-reference-wallet-light-client-protocol/) is currently in development that would substantially reduce the storage and bandwidth requirements for a light wallet.

 ### How large is the blockchain?

-Currently the blockchain data directory is around 25GB (Feb, 2019) and will continue to grow with time.
+Currently, the blockchain data directory is around 22GB (Feb 2019) and will continue to grow with time.

 ### Can I move the data directory?

-If you are starting zec-qt-wallet for the first time then you can choose the advanced configuration (image of this) and select the location of your data directory, which may for example be on a seperate disk.
-If you have an existing data directory you would like to move, you can achieve this through the following steps:
+If you are starting zec-qt-wallet for the first time, then you can choose the advanced configuration and select the location of your data directory, which may, for example, be on a separate disk.

+//TODO image of advanced settings

+If you have an existing data directory you would like to move it you can achieve this through the following steps:

 * Create the new directory
-* Copy everything in your [existing data directory](#) to the new location
+* Copy everything in your [existing data directory](/faq/#where-is-the-default-data-directory-on-each-platform) to the new location
-* Update [zcash.conf](#) with the `datadir=/your/new/path`
+* Update [zcash.conf](/using-zec-qt-wallet/#customising-zcashconf) with the `datadir=/your/new/path`
 * Restart zec-qt-wallet

 ### Can I move the params directory?

-No, unlike the data directory there is no configurable option to specify the params directory and `zcashd` expects the Params directory to be in the following locations:
+No, unlike the data directory there is no configurable option to specify the params directory and `zcashd` expects the params directory to be in the following locations:

 * Windows: `%HOMEPATH%\AppData\Roaming\ZcashParams`
 * macOS: `~/Library/Application Support/ZcashParams`